 Limitations and considerations

-In this preview version of report tooltips, there are a few limitations and considerations to keep in mind.
+There are a few limitations and considerations for tooltips to keep in mind.

 - Report tooltips are not supported for custom visuals.